LK00100100/blum-monte-carlo-pi/README.md

 # blum-monte-carlo-pi
-Monte Carlo Simulation to estimate the value of Pi
+This is a Monte Carlo simulation to estimate the value of Pi.

+This is a demo for Mr. Blum.
+It is using bare basic web technology.